-The pedelec also has an integrated electric drive system in addition to its mechanical drive system.
+The pedelec also has an integrated electric drive system.

 As soon as the required muscle power from the rider pedalling passes a certain level, the motor is activated gently and assists the rider's pedalling motion.
 The pre-set level of assistance determines the motor output.